geek-ai/MAgent/README.md

 MAgent is a research platform for many-agent reinforcement learning.
-Unlike previous research platforms that focus on reinforcement learning research with a single agent or only few agents, MAgent aims at supporting reinforcement learning research that scales up from hundreds to millions agents.
+Unlike previous research platforms that focus on reinforcement learning research with a single agent or only few agents, MAgent aims at supporting reinforcement learning research that scales up from hundreds to millions of agents.
 [see video](https://www.youtube.com/watch?v=HCSm0kVolqI)

 ## Requirement
-MAgent currently supports Linux and OS X running Python 2.7 or python 3.
+MAgent supports Linux and OS X running Python 2.7 or python 3.
 We make no assumptions about the structure of your agents.
 You can write rule-based algorithms or use deep learning frameworks.